 As noted in Part Four - Compensation of Directors, the Board has adopted the Equity Ownership Policy setting out certain equity ownership requirements for directors and executive officers.
 As for executive officers, the CEO is required to hold at least three (3) times the total value of their annual base salary, and the CFO is required to hold at least one and a half (1.5) times the total value of their annual base salary.
+The SVP, LATAM is not yet subject to share ownership guidelines.
 Executive officers must meet the requirement within five (5) years from June 23, 2023.
-Those executive officers who are not in compliance with their respective ownership requirements are given the option to elect to receive not less than 40% of their annual short term bonus in the form of restricted share units, or retain an amount equal to 40% of their net Common Shares received as a result of the exercise of stock options or the vesting of any share-based awards.
+Those executive officers who are not in compliance with their respective ownership requirements are given the option to elect to receive not less than 40% of their annual short-term bonus in the form of restricted share units or retain an amount equal to 40% of their net Common Shares received as a result of the exercise of stock options or the vesting of any share-based awards.